 What happens to results if students are caught Cheating?

 Hi, Ferieda.
 Great question.
 You should refer to your school administrative policy, but let me tag Danielle Kerns to see if she has some resources for retesting or excluding data from your reports.
-Here's one option that may be available: How to delete test events for MAP Growth
+Here's one option that may be available: How to exclude test events from MAP Growth

 Hello Ferieda!
 This does sound like a situation where you may want to consider retesting students.
 Along with the article Marziah gave you, here is another that may help: Can I retest students with MAP?